AlexGRDev/42_Master/Rank 1/README.md

 ---

+## 🧩 How Rank 1 fits in the Common Core

+After **Libft (Rank 0)**, this rank is where you start to:

+- Write C programs larger than a single library.
+- Deal with **real I/O** (files, stdin/stdout, file descriptors).
+- Better understand how **Unix works underneath**.

+Having a solid Libft will save you a lot of time here.

+---

 ## 📂 Projects in Rank 1

 > The exact list can vary by campus; these are the most common Rank 1 projects.